 How can a counterfeit medicine be recognised?

-Keep in mind, that a counterfeit medicine does not necessarily
+Keep in mind that a counterfeit medicine does not necessarily

-- come in a poor-quality packaging
+- come in a low-quality package

 - come in a packaging that has spelling mistakes.